-The trend is spreading like wildfire and you don’t want your business to not be capitalizing on this!
+The trend is spreading like wildfire; you don’t want your business not to be capitalizing on this!

 SEO for all seasons!

-Make the most of festive season sales with special categories for better SEO.
+Make the most of festive seasonal sales with exclusive categories for better SEO.
 Seasonal items usually have lower keyword competition albeit with a shorter span of relevance.
 You can leverage the keyword search buzz of the season by using it in your seasonal sales campaigns.
-Sure, it’s a one-trick pony but you can count on it to draw in visitors, old and new alike.
+Sure, it’s a one-trick pony, but you can count on it to draw in visitors, old and new alike.